scaleoutsean/awesome-solidfire/README.md

 - SolidFire iSCSI storage clusters (available as storage-only clusters composed of storage nodes from NetApp HCI product line; you may view all currently available models in 3D [here](https://apps.kaonadn.net/4817930843848704/index.html) (click on NetApp HCI))
 - NetApp HCI (NetApp HCI compute nodes connected via iSCSI to NetApp HCI storage nodes - some call it "disaggregated HCI" or dHCI)
-- SolidFire Enterprise SDS (eSDS) - enterprise Software Defined Storage for certified hardware appliances ([Documentation](https://docs.netapp.com/sfe-122/topic/com.netapp.nav.sfsds/home.html?cp=1))
+- SolidFire Enterprise SDS (eSDS) - containerized enterprise Software Defined Storage for certified hardware appliances ([Documentation](https://docs.netapp.com/sfe-122/topic/com.netapp.nav.sfsds/home.html?cp=1))

 ## Why SolidFire

 - Fully programmable storage - from the initial node configuration to automated storage provisioning for containers
-- Public cloud-like, set-and-forget iSCSI storage for clients ranging from bare metal x86-64 servers to hypervisors, VMs and containers
+- Public Cloud-like, set-and-forget iSCSI storage for clients ranging from bare metal x86-64 servers to hypervisors, VMs and containers
 - Always-on storage effciency with zero-performance impact.
 Compression and deduplication cannot be disabled
 - Granular storage capacity and performance management - Minimum, Maximum and Burst storage policies may be assigned on a per-volume basis
 - General purpose scale-out storage clusters that are easy to provision, manage, refresh, and scale